Jump Financial LLC Purchases 12,600 Shares of Snap Inc. (NYSE:SNAP)

 Jump Financial LLC raised its position in shares of Snap Inc. (NYSE:SNAP) by 62.7% in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 32,700 shares of the company’s stock after acquiring an additional 12,600 shares during the period.
 Jump Financial LLC’s holdings in Snap were worth $2,228,000 at the end of the most recent quarter.

-Snap (NYSE:SNAP) last issued its quarterly earnings data on Thursday, July 22nd.
-The company reported $0.10 earnings per share for the quarter, topping the consensus estimate of ($0.18) by $0.28.
+Snap (NYSE:SNAP) last issued its quarterly earnings results on Thursday, July 22nd.
+The company reported $0.10 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.18) by $0.28.
+The business had revenue of $982.11 million for the quarter, compared to analysts’ expectations of $846.57 million.
 Snap had a negative net margin of 22.49% and a negative return on equity of 32.45%.
-The company had revenue of $982.11 million for the quarter, compared to analysts’ expectations of $846.57 million.
-During the same quarter in the previous year, the firm posted ($0.09) earnings per share.
-Snap’s revenue for the quarter was up 116.2% on a year-over-year basis.
+The business’s quarterly revenue was up 116.2% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted ($0.09) earnings per share.
 As a group, equities analysts anticipate that Snap Inc. will post -0.4 earnings per share for the current fiscal year.

 In other Snap news, CEO Evan Spiegel sold 306,522 shares of the company’s stock in a transaction on Monday, September 27th.
 The shares were sold at an average price of $81.56, for a total transaction of $24,999,934.32.
 The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
 Also, CFO Derek Andersen sold 4,054 shares of the stock in a transaction dated Thursday, July 15th.
 The stock was sold at an average price of $61.81, for a total transaction of $250,577.74.
 Following the transaction, the chief financial officer now directly owns 1,200,118 shares in the company, valued at approximately $74,179,293.58.
 The disclosure for this sale can be found here.
 Insiders have sold 4,197,649 shares of company stock worth $317,100,882 in the last ninety days.